 After graduating from East Greene High School in Grand Junction, Alan studied journalism at Drake University and eventually moved to New York City to pursue a career in magazine publishing.
 He returned to Grand Junction and Greene County in 2011.
-Today, he is back “on the Lincoln” as the program director for Jefferson Matters: Main Street, whose office is at 110 West Lincoln Way, former site of the Lincoln Highway Museum in Jefferson.
+Today, he is back “on the Lincoln” as the program director for Jefferson Matters Main Street whose office is at 110 West Lincoln Way at the former site of the Lincoln Highway Museum.

 Alan is also a member of the Greene County Historical Society board of directors, Grand Junction Horizons board of directors, the Grand Junction City Council and First Presbyterian Church of Grand Junction.